 There is strong potential in attracting "creative" businesses.
 These firms are often small and entrepreneurial, seek inexpensive space, and prefer the kinds of unique or raw interiors that can be provided within rehabilitated older buildings.
-The success or Bitwise Industries has shown that Downtown has tremendous potential to develop a strong technology sector.

 The proposed High-Speed Rail station will be a significant amenity for Downtown Fresno and the greater region.